ShannenGrimes/bamazon/README.md

 ## ![bamazon Logo](logo.png)

 # :small_orange_diamond:bamazon
-## Description
+## Overview
-This application is a command-prompt storefront, similar to Amazon.
+This application is a command-prompt storefront, similar to a popular online retailer.

+## Screenshots